JosephWildey/MachineLearningModels/README.md

 **The filepaths are hardcoded, sorry; I should have used the OS module.**

 # MachineLearningModels
-Machine Learning Models I have created
+Machine Learning Models I have created.
+Both with the help with the class credited at the bottom, and on my own.
+The models in the specific folders tend to be skeletons mostly inspired by the course.
+However, the solutions are my attempts at finding the best model for a given problem.

 # Data
 Contains all the datasets used for these models.

+# Classification
+Contains all the base classification models I have created

 # Regression
 Contains the following regression models: